Lake Nakuru Facts

 The breathtaking Lake Nakuru also represents one of the most beautiful soda lakes in the world.
 It sits at an altitude of roughly 5,755 ft (1,754 m) above sea level.

 The surface area of the lake varies dramatically, according to the seasons.
 As a result, its diameter varies between 2-18 sq mi (5-45 sq km).

 The unique chemistry of the lake, the warm alkaline water, allows for the growth of prodigious quantities of algae.
 This, in turn, also draws enormous numbers of flamingos and other wildlife.

 Lake Nakuru Habitat and Wildlife

-Lake Nakuru is indeed famous for its avian spectacle.
+Lake Nakuru remains extremely famous for its avian spectacle.
 More than 400 species of birds call this marvel of geology and the surrounding park home.
 Chief among these are two types of the pink flamingo.